MrGcGamer/LibGcUniversalDocumentation/README.md

 ###### fallback
 The `fallback` property is optional and will default to a clear color if the fallback color hasn’t been set.

-You may use any color hex code which condones to one of the follow color hex code notations:
+You may use any color hex code which condones to one of the following color hex code notations:
  - `rgb`
  - `rgba`
  - `rrggbb`